Dessagn/time_tracking_app/README.md

 npm install
 ````

-3. Boot the HTTP server
+3. Boot the HTTP server by running

 ````
+npm start
+OR
 npm run server
 ````